zrvan/aacl-jelly/README.md

 ### ORMs

-«AACL ships with a Sprig based Rule model and Sprig based class for easily turning Sprig models into Access Controlled Resources.»
+"AACL ships with a Sprig based Rule model and Sprig based class for easily turning Sprig models into Access Controlled Resources."
 I modified AACL classes to deal with Jelly ORM